kora-projects/kora-docs/mkdocs/blog/en/kora-build-your-module.md

 carefully.

-## LifecycleWrapper Is Useful for Third-Party Objects
+## LifecycleWrapper Is Useful for Third-Party Objects { #lifecyclewrapper-useful-third }

 A factory can conceptually return a wrapped client: